go-go-golems/geppetto/pkg/js/embeddings-js.md

 ## Overview

 The Embeddings API provides JavaScript bindings for generating vector embeddings from text using various embedding models.
-It supports different providers (like OpenAI, Ollama) and offers a simple interface for text-to-vector conversion.
+It supports different providers (like OpenAI, Ollama) and offers synchronous, Promise-based, and callback-based APIs for text-to-vector conversion.

 ## Core Concepts